kellerberrin/KGL_Gene/README.md

 Target operating system is Linux and has been developed on a workstation running the Mint 20.04 Linux distribution.
 The software should compile and be usable under other recent Linux distributions but this is not tested.
-The software is written to the C++ 17 standard using the Clion IDE.
+The software is written to the C++ 20 standard using the Clion IDE and compiled with gcc version 10.2 (latest version as at Feb 2021).
-A switch to the C++ 20 standard is planned soon.
 I wish to thank JetBrains for providing me with a free Clion license to develop this open source software.